Grant-S-Z/GrantSite/content/post/Build a blog.md

 I wanna build my own blog for a long time.
 Long ago, I have heard about Hugo, which is a convenient tool to build a static website quickly.

-Following the [course](https://www.youtube.com/watch?v=hjD9jTi_DQ4&list=PLeiDFxcsdhUrzkK5Jg9IZyiTsIMvXxKZP&index=2) of Youtube, I have probably finished it today, and take a record for it now.
+Following the [course](https://www.youtube.com/watch?v=hjD9jTi_DQ4&list=PLeiDFxcsdhUrzkK5Jg9IZyiTsIMvXxKZP&index=2) of Youtube, I have probably finished it, and take a record for it now.

 ### Install Hugo {#install-hugo}